isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Simple) Every constructor should initialize every member variable (either explicitly, via a delegating ctor call or via default construction).
+* (Simple) Every constructor should initialize every data member (either explicitly, via a delegating ctor call or via default construction).
 * (Unknown) If a constructor has an `Ensures` contract, try to see if it holds as a postcondition.

 ##### Note